top of page

 A curated international photography exhibition

-PH21 Gallery invites photographers to submit their work for our group exhibition themed Silence.
-We welcome submissions from all photographers interested in sharing their experiences of silence with a broader international audience through exposure at PH21 Gallery.
-The theme is broadly construed without any photographic genre restrictions.
-We are interested in all possible creative photographic interpretations of the theme.
+PH21 Gallery invites photographers to submit their work for a group exhibition themed Feminine / Masculine.
+We welcome submissions from all photographers interested in this subject, aiming to showcase their work to a broader international audience through the exposure provided by PH21 Gallery.
+The theme is broadly construed, as the photographic portrayal of femininity and masculinity transcends generic or stylistic constraints.
+We are keenly interested in all possible creative photographic interpretations of the theme.

 Read more and submit your work here.